S1l3ntC0nquer/MainBlog/Main_CX330/source/about/index.md

 I'm not a good hacker yet, and I also don't know how long it will take to become one.
 But the one thing I know is that I will keep staying on my path.
 Even if people laugh at me and don't believe in me, I still believe in myself and my talent.
 Yes, I'm not the smartest.
 But I'm the one who has dreams.
 And to achieve them, I will keep learning and keep hacking.

-I hope one day, people will remember my name and my ID, remember Matthew Chen, remeber The Star, remeber CX330.
+I hope one day, people will remember my name and my ID, remember Blake Chen, remeber The Star, remeber CX330.

 > "Dreams feel real while we're in them.
 It's only when we wake up that we realize something was actually strange." — **_Inception_**